mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 TE - Graham, Clay, Fiedorowicz, Toilolo

 So far so good.
-At this point, most of my older players that had any value were gone and I had acquired a couple of good, young WR's to build around.
+Most of my older players that had any value were gone, I had acquired a couple of good, young WR's to build around, and I had picked up a few guys I liked off of waivers like Robinson, Riddick, and Hawkins.
 I would have liked to have moved Graham at his first round startup price, but I figured I'd eventually find a buyer.

 [2014-2015 Season](http://football26.myfantasyleague.com/2014/options?L=17492&O=16&F=0020)
 ---